UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 Table: Reaction Roll Results

-**Initiative**: Characters must make a successful **DEX** save to gain the initiative and act before their enemies.
+**Initiative**: Characters must make a successful **REF** save to gain the initiative and act before their enemies.
 On each of their turns, a character may move a short distance and take one other action, such as:

 * Move further
 * Attack